 YANG > Work with very active exercises like the ones I mentioned above when you feel like you need to get moving, or just need to “burn off” some steam.

 YIN > Work with more passive exercises like the ones I mention the Chakra One blog post when you feel overstimulated and it’s time for rest.

 STIMULANT SWAP > If you are not feeling genuinely pumped about something that needs to get done you might find yourself abusing stimulants—from coffee to sugar to technology to ritalin to cigarettes to cocaine, stimulants tend to give us a big boost followed by a big crash.
-Everything has its It’s a painful cycle, whereby the seeking out of peak energy creates a great energy valley each and every time.
+It’s a painful cycle, whereby climbing up to a false peak energy creates a huge energy valley every time.
 Try substituting an energizing activity for that cup of coffee: A brisk walk, a headstand, 50 jumping jacks.

 INTENTION > Practice getting clear on the WHY behind your actions.
 That’s your intention or your purpose.
 When there is purpose behind our actions then they have connection and direction, meaning that they end up being healing and transformational.
 When there is no purpose or the purpose is confused we end up creating clutter, harm and chaotic movement.